brunofre/CS295-paxos/README.md

 #### Attack 1 (safety):

-Instead of sending a previously accepted value, malicous node send its own value instead of the previously proposed one.
+Instead of sending a previously prepared value, malicous node send its own value ignoring the previous one.

 > Solution:
-> A honest node should reject any proposal which has different value from the previously accepted one.
+> When nodes send an accept(b, v), it should be also broadcast to every other node not only to the leader.
+The other node's middleware will ignore any propose(b, v') with same ballot but v' != v.

 ### Accept phase